chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

 !!! note

-    Especially note the operators Reconstruction...{FEType} operators that allow to evaluate operators of some reconstructed version of a vector-valued testfunction that maps its discrete divergence to the divergence and so allows e.g. gradient-robust discretisations with classical non divergence-conforming ansatz spaces.
+    Especially note the operators ReconstructionIdentity{FEType} etc. that allow to evaluate operators of some reconstructed version of a vector-valued testfunction.
+These operators keep the discrete divergence and so allow for gradient-robust discretisations with classical non divergence-conforming ansatz spaces.
     So far such operators are available for the vector-valued Crouzeix-Raviart and Bernardi--Raugel finite element types.

 !!! note